-In order to comply with relevant national regulations and to protect the personal safety of users, the Group requires users to use valid identity cards for real-name registration and use the information of the real-name registration in the anti-addiction system.
+In order to comply with relevant national regulations and to protect the personal safety of users, the Group requires users to use valid identity cards for real-name registration and use the information of the real-name registration in the anti-addiction system, and do not provide game services in any form (including visitor experience mode) to users who have not registered and logged in with their real names.
 Accounts under the age of 18 will be included in the online game anti-addiction system to prevent minors from accessing inappropriate games or game functions, and limit their game time to prevent minors from game addiction.
+At the same time, the Group has also implemented the ""Parents' Guardian Project for Minors" to strengthen parents' monitoring over minors' participation in online gaming, so as to prevent minors from being addicted to games and create a good environment for their healthy growth.
 In addition, the Group has also strengthened the promotion of healthy gaming and anti-addiction information through various channels, such as publishing game user guidelines and displaying warning messages on games and official websites, including reminders for players to resist inappropriate games, pay attention to self-protection, and beware of scams and game addiction that is harmful to our body.